matt4biz/oak/README.md

 	1.1e+3
 	1e-3

-When the base is set to an integer mode (binary, octal, hexadecimal) numbers are evaluated as unsigned integers and may be written with 0[bB] or 0[xX] prefixes if desired, e.g.
+When the base is set to an integer mode (binary, octal, hexadecimal) numbers are evaluated as unsigned integers (up to 64 bits) and may be written with 0[bB] or 0[xX] prefixes if desired, e.g.

-	0b1101
+	0b10010001
 	0177
 	0x283e
 	101

 Note that integers without a leading 0 will be interpreted as base 10 integer values.
 See more below.

-A number is always pushed onto the top of the stack.
+A number is always pushed onto the top of the stack immediately.

+### Strings
+A few commands take a string argument (e.g., mode), entered with double qoutes; these values are immediately pushed onto the stack.
+For example,

+	> "rad" mode
+	1: <nil>
+	> 0.524 sin
+	2: 0.500

+TODO - consider operations on strings as data

 ### Display

-There are three explicit display modes:
+There are three explicit display modes for floating-point values:

 - fixed point
 - scientific notation